rage/programming-21/data/part-13/3-events.md

 In the code above we have the variables `x` and `y` which contain the coordinate location for the sprite.
 The variable `y` is set so that the sprite appears at the bottom of the window.
 The `y` value does not change throughout the execution of the program.
 The `x` value, however, increases by 10 whenever the user presses the arrow key to the right, and decreases by 10 whenever the left arrow key is pressed.

-Tne program works otherwise quite well, put the key needs to be pressed again each time we want to move again.
+The program works otherwise quite well, but the key needs to be pressed again each time we want to move again.
 It would be better if the movement was continuous as the key was held down.
-The following program offfers this functionality:
+The following program offers this functionality:

 ```python
 import pygame